9 Ways to Get Free Clothing

 Everyone who brings clothes is allowed to swap theirs for a specific number of items so no one can be greedy.

-The ones I went to had the clothes dropped off the night or week before and set up on racks on the day for people to shop.
+The ones we go to have the clothes dropped off the night or week before and set up on racks on the day for people to shop.

-Any clothes not taken at the end were donated.
+Any clothes not taken at the end are donated.

 Because the quality is usually higher with clothing swaps, some of the clothing at the end was able to be donated to charities such as Dress For Success who help people get back into the workforce or similar.